 Qualitative Data Analysis

-Qualitative data analysis is the process of examining non-numerical data such as interviews, observations, documents, and open-ended responses in order to identify patterns, themes, meanings, and relationships.
+Qualitative data analysis is the process of examining non-numerical data such as interview transcripts, observations, documents, images, and open-ended survey responses in order to identify patterns, themes, meanings, and relationships.
+Unlike quantitative analysis, which focuses on numbers and statistical relationships, qualitative analysis seeks to understand how people interpret their experiences, behaviours, and social environments.

 On this page: